jerel/membrane/README.md

 }
 ```

 And now you are ready to generate the Dart package.
-Note that this goes in a `bin.rs` to be ran with `cargo run` as part of compilation rather than in a `build.rs` which is just before compilation:
+Note that this goes in a `bin.rs` as part of your program to be ran with `cargo run` rather than in a `build.rs` (which only runs before compilation):

 ``` rust
 fn main() {